leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw3_simple_lin_reg.md

   "Although the evidence is correlational, the previous literature has proposed various mechanisms, ranging from biological to purely social, through which gender, age, and cognitive ability might determine preferences."
 - In Table V, there are many examples of low $$R^2$$ values corresponding to highly significant values.
 Please explain why this is possible then provide one toy simulation example that demonstrates this phenomenon.

+#### Q8 - reverse causality vs strength of correlation?

+- If regression Y on X has a stronger slope, i.e. away from 0, than regressing X on Y. Does it mean that Y is a function of X?
+- If regression Y on X has a smaller p-value than regressing X on Y. Does it mean that Y is a function of X?

 {% include lib/mathjax.html %}